 The Division of Graduate Medical Sciences (GMS) is dedicated to the professional development and mentorship of all our graduate students.
 There is a core curriculum for doctoral candidates, with an eye towards providing both theoretical and practical training for future careers in various scientific sectors.
 The activities in the curriculum include seminars, panels and workshops.
-Another important component for doctoral students will be to provide contact information for our alumni who have agreed to serve as mentors as students consider future career moves.
+Another important component for doctoral students is to provide contact information for our alumni who have agreed to serve as mentors as students consider future career moves.
+The initiatives of the Division have led to a BEST Award from NIH (Broadening Experiences in Scientific Training) and establishment of the Office of Professional Development and Postdoctoral Affairs.
+The director of this office, Chelsea Epler, Ph.D., is available to assist students (see here).
+A listing of the Professional Development Events offered by GMS is available by clicking here.
 A listing of the upcoming Professional Development Events offered by GMS is available by clicking here.

 Professional Development Resources:

 Throughout your career, from graduation to retirement, Boston University Alumni Association is committed to helping you define and achieve your personal professional goals.
-To learn more about CareerBeam© and all of the other great career resources provided by the BU Alumni Association, visit “Your Career” on www.bu.edu/alumni.
+To learn more about CareerBeam© and all of the other great career resources provided by the BU Alumni Association, visit “Careers” on www.bu.edu/alumni.